About us

 Our values inspire and inform all that we do:

-• Equal: We believe in equality of opportunity for all and subscribe to the social model of disability.
+• Equal: we believe in equality of opportunity for all and subscribe to the social model of disability.

-• Sharing: We consider the sharing of knowledge and information to be one of the most powerful tools in enabling change.
+• Sharing: we consider the sharing of knowledge and information to be one of the most powerful tools in enabling change.

-• Person-centred: We strive to provide a high quality, tailored, person-centred service.
+• Person-centred: we strive to provide a high quality, tailored, person-centred service.

-• Together: We believe in the importance of building meaningful relationships with everyone we encounter.
+• Together: we believe in the importance of building meaningful relationships with everyone we encounter.

 What makes us different